Konica F: Shutter

+Viewfinder

 The pentaprism was removable and could be replaced with an optional waist level finder.
 The focusing screen of the F has multiple focus aids: a Fresnel focused light on a matte area, a diaprism, and a split image center spot.
-This wealth of focus was unusual for cameras 1960 and wasn't standard on another Konica until the mid-1970s.
+This wealth of focus was unusual for cameras in 1960 and wasn't standard on another Konica until the mid-1970s.

-Lenses by Konica
+Konica F-mount lenses

-There were four new Hexanon lenses offered along with the F:
+There were four lenses branded Hexanon offered along with the F: